A Heartbreaking but Beautiful Story: The Ministry of Utmost Happiness by Arundhati Roy

 By slowly becoming everything.

-Anjum, who used to be Aftab, unrolls a threadbare carpet in a city graveyard that she calls home.
-A baby appears quite suddenly on a pavement, a little after midnight, in a crib of litter.
-The enigmatic S.Tilottama is as much of a presence as she is an absence in the lives of the three men who love her.
+Anjum, who used to be Aftab, unrolls a threadbare carpet in a city graveyard she calls home.
+A baby appears quite suddenly on the pavement, a little after midnight, in a crib of litter.
+The enigmatic S.Tilottama is as much of a presence as she is absent in the lives of the three men who love her.

 ~ Synopsis from goodreads

-This book is a huge book, massive in scope.
+This book is massive in scope.
 The synopsis above explains the scope thoroughly.
-Arundhati Roy tells the story of everyone – by slowly becoming everybody and everything.
+Arundhati Roy tells the story of everyone by slowly becoming everybody and everything.

 But a book so vast in scope is not possible.
-So, she uses the voices of two people – Anjum, a trans-gender and S. Tillotamma, a woman in love with a terrorist.
-And uses these two people in turn to tell the stories of the multitudes of people in India who don’t normally have a voice in the media.
+So, she uses the voices of two people – Anjum, a trans-gender, and S. Tillotamma, a woman in love with a terrorist.
+And uses these two people to tell the stories of the multitudes of people in India who don’t normally have a voice in the media.

 Why did I love this book so much?